Is the pi pallet for you?

 No alternative pallet checks all these boxes.
 That’s why wood continues to dominate the marketplace.
 Lightweight, inexpensive plastic and corrugated pallets can’t rack, and are limited to carrying modest loads.
 Sturdy, rackable plastic pallets are very heavy and expensive.
 Thus, all competitors remain small niche players.

 But the brand new pi pallet delivers all of these benefits and more.
-At just 13-19 pounds, it weighs 60-70% less than an average wood pallet.
+At just 15-23 lbs. (depending upon the version), it weighs 50-70% less than an average wood pallet.
 LTL and air freight customers, who pay by the pound, will realize substantial upfront savings.
 FTL and container shippers running into maximums will be able to load more cargo for the same price.
 But its lower weight does not mean you have to give up on racking.
-The pi pallet racks 1200 pounds and more.
+The pi pallet racks 1200 lbs. or more.

 The pi pallet uses industrial adhesive, so it has no nails or staples to injure employees or damage product.
 And no exposed wood means no splinters.
-We can customize your pallets with in-line printing, and the pi pallet is RFID-ready.
+We can customize your pallets with in-line printing of bar codes, logos, or whatever you need.
+In addition, the pi pallet is RFID-ready.
 Reusable and recyclable, we anticipate the pi pallet will have a long life cycle.

-And best of all: in mass production the pi pallet’s state-of-the-art technology will come to you at a price competitive with wood pallets.
-Many users will pocket shipping savings that far exceed the small price premium from the first use.
+And best of all: the pi pallet’s performance and enhanced technology will be price competitive with wood pallets.
+Many users will pocket large shipping savings as well.

 The trouble with wood pallets